aciccarello/ciccarello.me/posts/recipes/2024-04-05-baked-rice.md

 1. After the rice is cooked, add butter and let it cool slightly.
 1. While the rice cooks, chop the onion and brown it with some olive oil in a large pan on medium heat.
 1. When onions are browned, set them aside.
-1. Brown chopped meat, while cooking add approximately 1 teaspoon salt and 1/8 teaspoon pepper, about 1/2 teaspoon garlic powder and 1 teaspoon parsley.
+1. Brown ground meat, while cooking add approximately 1 teaspoon salt and 1/8 teaspoon pepper, about 1/2 teaspoon garlic powder and 1 teaspoon parsley.
 1. If there is too much liquid and fat in the meat, scoop it out of the pan an set aside.
 1. As meat is browning, add can of tomato and the browned onions and let simmer approximately 1/2 hour.
 1. Preheat the oven to {% recipe-temp 375 %}.